 View this post on Instagram

-Moroccan teacher Aarjane Med is running a popular Facebook page Marrakesh culture in English where he introduces people with life in Marrakech.
+Moroccan teacher Aarjane Med runs a popular Facebook page Marrakesh culture in English, where he introduces people to life in Marrakech.
 While living in Marrakech Medina, he captures the daily life of Moroccans and translates local traditions to his followers.
-Aarjane Med is the authentic Marrakech insider, knowing the most off the beaten track streets and places.
+Aarjane Med is the authentic Marrakech insider, knowing the most off-the-beaten-track streets and places.

 My Moroccan food